Justice, Equity, Diversity, Inclusion

 TrainingsJust Zero will hire experts on Justice, Equity, Diversity, and Inclusion to host regular trainings for all staff on these values.
 Learnings will be incorporated into Just Zero’s day-to-day operations.

-Learning SessionsJust Zero will create a brave space for staff to learn and discuss topics surrounding Justice, Equity, Diversity, and Inclusion.
-This includes difficult conversations where we hold one another accountable.
+Learning SessionsJust Zero aims to create a brave and safe space for staff to learn and discuss topics surrounding Justice, Equity, Diversity, and Inclusion.
+This includes difficult conversations where we hold ourselves and the organization accountable.

 How Justice, Equity, Diversity, & Inclusion Relate to Zero Waste